 - 4 cups filtered water

-- Pour the grounds in a large glass container that you can cover with a lid or cheesecloth.
+- Pour the grounds into a mesh bag or coffeesock and place the bag into a large glass jar.
 A big mason jar will work.

-- Strain the mixture.
-I've found that pouring into a french press is the easiest!
-I also have a Chemex that I pour it over a filter into and let sit for a while.
+- If using a coffeesock, there's no need to filter or strain the mixture.
+But you can also use something like a french press if there is still some sediment.
 Do whatever works for what you have, just make sure all the grounds are out of the mixture.

 - Transfer the mixture back into a clean glass jar or pitcher, however you want to store it.
 This is now a concentrate, so it will be really strong if you try it.
 Usually for cold brews, they need to be diluted with water.
 I usually pour about another cup in and stir.